kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_style_guide.md

+TODO: Add making explicit headers being a rquirement.
+Write a tool to automatically verify whether there is an explicit header or not, and throw a warning if not.

 # BeeWare documentation style guide

 This guide includes information on expected style, MkDocs-specific syntax, various required tools, and documentation translation, with regard to writing new content and translating existing content.